dobraczka/kiez/NEW_IN_THIS_RELEASE.md

-New in 0.4.0
+New in 0.4.1
 ============

-- Added Faiss to enable fast hubness-reduced nearest neighbor search on the gpu
+- Fix joblib vulnerability by raising minimum required version